dnsimple/dnsimple-api-examples/terraform/consul/README.md

 ### Step 7: Cleanup

-Once you are done with the demo you can cleanup the changes by running the following command:
+Once you are done with the demo you can revert the changes by running the following command:

 ```bash
 ./bin/servicesctl teardown